 Zambia is a landlocked Commonwealth country that gained independence from Britain in October 1964.
 It was a founding member of both the Southern African Development Community and the Common Market for Eastern and Southern Africa (COMESA) which is headquartered in Zambia's capital city, Lusaka.
 Zambia shares borders with Mozambique, Malawi, Zimbabwe, Angola, the Democratic Republic of the Congo (DRC) and Tanzania.
-Zambia has shown steady real GDP economic growth averaging about 6.4 per cent since 2008.
-Copper remains the country's mainstay, contributing about 70 per cent to export earnings.
+Copper is the country's main export.

-The Australian Ambassador to Zimbabwe is accredited to Zambia as Australian High Commissioner.
-He is assisted by an Honorary Consul in Lusaka.
+The Australian Ambassador to Zimbabwe is accredited to Zambia as Australian High Commissioner, assisted by an Honorary Consul in Lusaka.
 The Zambian Embassy in Tokyo assists Australians on consular issues.

 Economic and trade information